 - Reviews can also be very helpful when looking for rehab centers.
 Read some Google reviews and see what other people have to say about a particular program.

 Someone who needs medical care, but doesn’t require full-time intensive care, may need a partial hospitalization treatment program.
-A treatment like this helps the individual get their medical needs met as often as they need it without having to enroll in an inpatient service.
+This level of care helps the individual get their medical needs met as often as they need it without having to enroll in an inpatient service.
 Detox programs will use this kind of service, when appropriate, to evaluate the medical condition of the person in treatment while giving counseling or therapies.

 A counselor might advise this kind of program over a full-time resident service if the person lives in a stable environment already.
 If there are no risks involved, but there are needs, such as detox treatment, this would be a perfect choice.
 Sometimes, those with severe addiction problems will need a service that monitors their activities more often to ensure they’re staying away from drugs or alcohol.
 Typically, the person would need to be seen 5 days a week and for around 7 hours a day, depending on the specific medical needs the individual person has.
 This type of treatment is longer because the medical care and counseling services are provided in that chunk of time.

-Our Atlanta IOP rehab program consists of 3-5 days a week with 3 hours per day of programming.
+Our IOP program in Atlanta consists of 3-5 days a week with 3 hours per day of programming.
 Intensive outpatient services can be used in conjunction with non-acute detoxes that require less supervision.
 Also, it could be used for those who have left a detox program and now need a long-term treatment option to stay sober.

 Our evening IOP program allows you to work when you need to, and attend the required therapies after or before work hours.
 Whatever works with your schedule.
 When your time is done at the center, you’re free to go back home to your family.